-The road to becoming a CPA in South Carolina starts with the right education, and continues with passing the Uniform CPA Examination, gaining practical experience and becoming licensed.
+The road to becoming a CPA in South Carolina starts with the right education (an (AB) Associate of Business in Accounting, then a (BBA) Bachelor of Business Administration in Accounting), and continues with passing the Uniform CPA Examination, gaining practical experience and becoming licensed.
 Learning never stops – CPAs must accrue continuing professional education credits each year.

 You must attend a college meeting the standards of the South Carolina Board of Accountancy for the board to accept your educational requirements.
 Your academic advisor will confirm that your school meets the accreditation standards.
 You will need a total of 150 semester hours to become a CPA, but you can take the CPA exam if you have at least 120 semester hours.
 Students must have at least 36 hours in accounting coursework, including:

 They must also have at least 36 hours of business coursework, which may include:

 Unlike many other states, South Carolina does not require that someone licensed as a CPA is a state resident.
 Only those who hold Social Security numbers and are lawful residents of the United States may become CPAs in South Carolina.

 Once a person has accumulated at least 120 semester hours and has a baccalaureate degree, they may sit for the Uniform CPA Examination in South Carolina.
 It is recommended, however, that applicants have another 30 hours of post-graduate work before taking the exam.
 That 150 semester hours of education is necessary for licensure in South Carolina, but not for taking the CPA exam.

 Fill out the CPA exam application and send it along with your official transcripts and fees to:

 P.O.
 Box 198469